jimmoffitt/jimmoffitt/README.md

 For eight years I was on the Twitter developer relations team, and as such, most of these repositories are focused on collecting, analyzing, and displaying Twitter data.
 During the 13 years before that, I developed flood-warning software, so you may notice a certain use case dominates.

+Searching for my next chapter in my career...

+- 📫 How to reach me: https://twitter.com/snowman

 <!--
 **jimmoffitt/jimmoffitt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.